ShivankK26/Crypto-Tracker-App/README.md

 To get started, first of all go to the website of Coingecko and perform all the steps for generating API URL.
 After generating the URL for API download the images for various cryptocurrencies.

 ## Installation
-After generating API URL we'll use JavaScript logics and JSON format to parse the data.
+After generating API URL we'll use JavaScript Logics and JSON format to parse the data.

 * CoinGecko